 And will copy the color grading to a RAW with a pretty similar plot:

-BTW, this RAW file is already available for my $9+ patrons to download and practice in color grading.
+BTW, this RAW file is available in my 100 RAWs Set to download and practice in color grading.

 Second, both images should have similar tonal contrast.